cabrerahector/wordpress-popular-posts/readme.txt

 4. WordPress Popular Posts Stats panel.

 == Changelog ==
+= 4.1.1 =

+**If you're using a caching plugin, flushing its cache right after installing / upgrading to this version is highly recommended.**

+- Improves compatibility with Cloudflare's Rocket Loader.
+- Code cleanup.
+- Fixes a minor bug (plugin returning the wrong excerpt when a translation plugin is used).
+- Bumps minimum required PHP version to 5.3.

 = 4.1.0 =

 **If you're using a caching plugin, flushing its cache right after installing / upgrading to this version is highly recommended.**